 Missouri Registry Annual Report

 Once a year, as required by state law, the department develops, publishes and distributes the Registry as the Missouri Registry Annual Report.
+The Missouri Registry Annual Report notifies the public about property on the Registry and its associated hazards.
+Not only does it inform potential buyers about hazards and legal obligations they may have to undertake if they purchase the property, it also protects property buyers from unknowingly purchasing contaminated property.
 The report contains information about each site including:

 - Name, address and property owner